Me Right Now

 Throughout most of my undergraduate career I was active in Ultra High Energy Cosmic Ray research.
 I created prototype cosmic ray shower detectors, and worked to optimize their design through Monte Carlo shower simulations.
 In my senior year, I traveled to the Telescope Array (TA) in Delta, UT to assist in building cosmic ray detectors with the Pierre Auger Cosmic Ray Collaboration.

 Peer-Reviewed Journal Publications

-B. Brimkov, D. Mikesell, L. Smith.
+B. Brimkov, D. Mikesell, L. A. Smith.
 Connected power domination in graphs.
 Journal of Combinatorial Optimization (in press) (2019).
 Article link.

-L. Smith, I. V. Hicks.
+L. A. Smith, I. V. Hicks.
 Optimal Sensor Placement in Power Grids: Power Domination, Set Covering, and the Neighborhoods of Zero Forcing Forts.
 Submitted (in review) (2019).